colyn-tomahawk-labs/tailwind-test-app/README.md

 # README

-Just a small foray into the capabilities of the [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem and tailwind itself, as well as integrations with some third-party systems:
+What began as a small foray into the capabilities of the [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem and tailwind itself, this app has become a playground for POC's of integrations with third-party systems and app planning.

+3rd party systems explored include:

 - Limesurvey Remote Control 2 API
 - SurveyMonkey API v3
+- Rodauth

 To use simply just clone the repo and enter the following